SAP/openui5-docs/docs/Developing_OpenUI5_ee8726a.md

     ```

 You can now use the UI5 CLI in any of your local OpenUI5 libraries.
+For details, check the [UI5 CLI documentation](https://github.com/SAP/ui5-cli).
 Whenever you make changes to your OpenUI5 repository's `node_modules` directory \(e.g. by executing `npm install`\), you may need to recreate the links between the OpenUI5 libraries.
 You can always do this by executing `yarn` in the OpenUI5 root directory.

 ***